makersacademy/bowling-challenge-ruby/README.md

 24. Created test that checks user input.
 Created test that rolls a non-strike, then stores the old frame with a completed score in array.
 25. Created methods for above.
 Created stub that mocks a roll of a non strike across two rolls to pass tests (commit 10).
 26. Created a test that expects game end message after 10 frames.
 Created end game method, which is called during end frame if frame num == 10 (commit 11).
+27. Notice edge case where start_game could be called multiple times, changing frame obj and scores but keeping prior num.
+Corrected.
+28. Created a test that made two rolls (non-strike) and expected game to know the score.
+Created game method that looks at array of past frames, and uses the inbuilt frame method to calculate total score and plot on a game instance var (commit 12).

 Bowling Challenge in Ruby
 =================